mohammadranjbarz/data-mining-homeworks/assignment1/Readme.md

         Kurtosis:                       1.972   Cond.
 No.                         3.51
         ==============================================================================
-p-value is  0.000  so this feature is significant
+p-value is  0.000  so this feature is significant R-squared is 0.179 do the data fitted with regression line so bad Prob(f-statistics) is so small so the null hypothesis for features in this model is not true

 ### plots
 As you see [our data](./data/breastData.csv) you understand that all of our data X are